PhenixCollaboration/web/_results/keywords.md

 ---
 {% include layouts/find_title.md name=page.name %}

-Listed on this page are *recommended* keywords used to tag materials placed on this site and also committed to cloud platforms such as
+Listed on this page are *recommended* keywords used for two purposes:
-{% include navigation/pagelink.md folder=site.results name='zenodo' tag='Zenodo'%}
+* to **tag materials** placed on this site so they can be consistently referenced across this web resource
-(under the umbrella of the
+* to enhance discoverability of the PHENIX materials committed to {% include navigation/pagelink.md folder=site.results name='zenodo' tag='Zenodo'%}

-{% include navigation/findlink.md name='PHENIX Community on Zenodo' %}),
+Consistent use of the keywords is strongly recommended.
+Please note that
-and
+{% include navigation/pagelink.md folder=site.results name='hepdata' tag='HEPData materials' %}
-{% include navigation/findlink.md name='HEPData' %}.
+follow a
-They are critically important to make access to these resources efficient and PHENIX materials readily discoverable, so their consistent use strongly recommended.
-Keywords are also used in certain automated features of this site.
+{% include navigation/findlink.md name='hepdata_keywords' tag='different set of conventions' %}.

 **The keywords are case-sensitive.** We adopted lowercase convention for all keywords for the following reason: Zenodo is using a complex query mechanism which includes "elastic search"